fplab/rustviz-tutorial/README.md

 } */
 ```

 iii.
-Provide annotated_source.rs that renders the visual feature of variables, and save it in a separate folder called input inside current folder.
+Provide annotated_source.rs that renders the visual feature of variables.
+In other words, set the color of your variables by setting different values to data-hash.
+Simple example below sets variable x and y to two different colors.
 ```
 # annotated_source.rs